LachezarTsK/Sam-and-substrings/README.md

 In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and avoid the processing of the large numbers that could result from the first version of the formula.

-Example: sum of all members of a geometric progression with first member=1, multiplier=10, where each iteration represents the sum of all the members up to the current iteration (inclusive):
+Example for sum of all members of a geometric progression with first member=1, multiplier=10, where each iteration represents the sum of all the members up to the current iteration (inclusive):